Student Organization Guidebook

 - Display Cases: There are display cases available for student organizations.
-To reserve space, contact the Department of Campus Involvement at 320-308-2205 or firstname.lastname@example.org or stop by the Department of Campus Involvement Resource Desk, across from across from AMC 139, for a meeting.
+To reserve space, contact the Department of Campus Involvement at 320-308-2205 or firstname.lastname@example.org or stop by the Department of Campus Involvement Front Desk, for a meeting.

 - E-blasts: Department of Campus Involvement publishes e-blasts that goes to all organization officers every two weeks and one for all advisers that goes out every month.
 The e-newsletter lists upcoming opportunities and announcements.
 To include information in the e-blast, email a short description of what you would like included to email@example.com.

 - Event Planning Assistance: The Department of Campus Involvement offers resources on the website for student organizations, including a full section on event planning.
 Staff members are also available to individually assist organizations.
-Visit the student organizations web site at www.stcloudstate.edu/campusinvolvement/organizations and click on the organization resources section or contact the Department of Campus Involvement at 320-308-2205 or firstname.lastname@example.org or stop by the Resource Desk across from AMC 139 for a meeting.
+Visit the student organizations web site at www.stcloudstate.edu/campusinvolvement/organizations and click on the organization resources section or contact the Department of Campus Involvement at 320-308-2205 or firstname.lastname@example.org or stop by the Front Desk.

 - Financial Advising/Forms: Staff in the Department of Campus Involvement will assist student organizations in financial advising and assisting in drafting the appropriate paperwork to pay bills, etc. Forms are available on the Department of Campus Involvement web site at www.stcloudstate.edu/campusinvolvement/organizations under the organization resources section.
-For advising or help with forms, stop into the Department of Campus Involvement Office in across from AMC 139, or make an appointment with one of the staff members by calling 320-308-2205 or emailing email@example.com.
+For advising or help with forms, stop into the Department of Campus Involvement Office, or make an appointment with one of the staff members by calling 320-308-2205 or emailing email@example.com.

 - Fundraising Opportunities: The Department of Campus Involvement lists ongoing opportunities for fundraising on the student organizations web site at www.stcloudstate.edu/campusinvolvement/organizations under the organization resources section.
 Opportunities that come up at different times in the year are also included in the student organizations newsletter.